Arch Bevis

-Archibald Ronald Bevis (born 10 April 1955) is an Australian Labor Party politician who served as the Member for Brisbane from 1990 to 2010.
+Archibald Ronald Bevis (born 10 April 1955) is an Australian Labor Party politician who represented the Division of Brisbane from 1990 to 2010.
 Bevis held a variety of ministerial, shadow ministerial, and parliamentary leadership positions.

 Early life and education

 Bevis was born in Brisbane and educated at Ithaca Creek State School and The Gap State High School.
 He graduated from the then-Brisbane College of Advanced Education, now QUT.
 Whilst studying to become a teacher, Bevis was president of the Australian Student Teachers Federation.

-Pre-parliamentary career
+Early career

 Bevis worked as a teacher between 1975 and 1977.
 He became the Queensland President of Young Labor in 1975, aged 20, and went on to become National President of Young Labor in 1978, aged 23.

 Between 1978 and 1980, Bevis worked as an organiser for the Queensland Teachers Union.
-In 1980, aged 25, he was promoted to Deputy General Secretary, a position he held until 1990.
+In 1980, he was promoted to Deputy General Secretary, a position he held until 1990.

 From 1988 to 1990, he was also a member of the Labor Party's national executive.
 He was elected vice-president of the Australian Labor Party from 2000 to 2002.